 These showstopper Eggless Red Velvet Brownies are the perfect excuse to indulge! Über-rich and decadent, these reddies are super simple to make and easy to decorate.

-It’s so funny but last week my daughter came from the school saying that we are supposed to eat red food in Valentine’s day.
-So today, things are looking little red!
-Lucky for us, and you, all that red it’s in a delicious, chocolatey, chewy brownie form.
+So today, things are looking a little red!
+But, lucky for us, and you, all that red, it’s in a delicious, chocolatey, slightly chewy brownie form.

 These Eggless Red Velvet Brownies are somewhere between cakey and fudgy.
 And even though they are so decadent by themselves, topping them with White Chocolate Cream Cheese frosting made these red cuties totally irresistible.

 I find brownies one of the easiest and fastest, crowd-pleasing chocolate desserts out there.
 They are so easy to make (if you have the right recipe) that you don’t even need an electric mixer.

 Since my kids get so happy when they find a little square brownie hiding in their lunch box, I decided to make Eggless Red Velvet Brownies as a special treat to celebrate my loved ones.

 If you are looking for a delicious red velvet brownies recipe, I guarantee that everyone will love these.
 On the other hand, if you prefer classic super fudgy chocolate brownies, check out my Ultimate Fudgy Brownies without Eggs recipe.